Ukraine Billie Jean King Cup team

 The Ukraine Billie Jean King Cup team represents Ukraine in the Billie Jean King Cup tennis competition and are governed by the Ukrainian Tennis Federation.
-They currently compete in the 2020 Fed Cup Europe/Africa Zone Group I.
+They currently compete in the 2025 Billie Jean King Cup Europe/Africa Zone Group I.

 History

 Ukraine competed in its first Fed Cup in 1993.
 Their best result is reaching the World Group in 2010 Fed Cup and 2012 Fed Cup.